 Today, I stand on the NAB floor with my wife Lydia, CEO of Hurlbut Visuals.
 We both reflect on how far we have come.
-It was Lydia’s vision to build the educational/inspirational HURLBLOG, which passes on our collective experience and trail blazing spirit.
-She envisioned the innovation arm, our Master Cinema Series in conjunction with the Letus Corporation to toss gasoline on the revolutionary fire, and the Hurlbut Visuals’ creation arm that has produced the next chapter in Canon’s story.
+It was Lydia’s vision to build the educational/inspirational HURLBLOG, which passes on our collective experience and trail-blazing spirit.
+She envisioned the innovation arm, our Master Cinema Series in conjunction with the Letus Corporation to toss gasoline on the revolutionary fire.
+And the Hurlbut Visuals’ creation arm has produced the next chapter in Canon’s story.
 What a visionary woman.

 The right tool for the job has always been my mission.
-Whatever camera helps tell the story, aids in character development, helps deliver emotion and transports you to a unique cinematic world for you to experience — wouldn’t you say that is the primary goal of a cinematographer?
+It’s whatever camera helps tell the story, aids in character development, helps deliver emotion, and transports you to a unique cinematic world for you to experience.
+Wouldn’t you say that is the primary goal of a cinematographer?

 The 1DC on a Master Cinema series rig with Tiffen Glimmer Glass

 When Canon approached me to test and shoot a short film for their new 1DC 4K DSLR, I was more than excited.
 This is the world that I have been trailblazing for quite some time.

 When the camera was delivered to Hurlbut Visuals, my Elite Team and I sent it through various tests, using what we had learned from our collective experience with the Canon 5D MK II.
 After the first night of testing, one word came to mind.
 WOW!!!